cilium/cilium/Documentation/installation/local-redirect-policy.rst

 using eBPF.
 The namespace of backend pod(s) need to match with that of the policy.
 The CiliumLocalRedirectPolicy is configured as a ``CustomResourceDefinition``.

+.. admonition:: Video
+  :class: attention

+  Aside from this document, you can watch a video explanation of Cilium's Local Redirect Policy on `eCHO episode 39: Local Redirect Policy <https://www.youtube.com/watch?v=BT_gdlhjiQc&t=176s>`__.

 There are two types of Local Redirect Policies supported.
 When traffic for a Kubernetes service needs to be redirected, use the `ServiceMatcher` type.
 The service needs to be of type ``clusterIP``.